iamdanielv/ollama_scripts/README.md

 * Check pre-req's
 * Install Ollama (if not already installed)
-* Check the version of Ollama, and update if newer version is available
+* Check the current version and update if a newer one is available.
-* Verify the service is running
+* Verify the `ollama` service is running.

 ## Restarting Ollama 🔄

-If Ollama goes into a weird state, you can restart it with:
+If Ollama becomes unresponsive or encounters issues, you can use the restart script.

 ```bash
 ./restartollama.sh
 ```

-This script will:

-* Stop the ollama service
-* Reset NVIDIA UVM (if NVIDIA GPU is detected).
+This script will stop the service, reset NVIDIA UVM (if a GPU is detected) to clear potential hardware state issues, and restart the service.
-* Start the ollama service
-* Verify the service is running

 ## Stopping Ollama 🛑

-If you need to stop the Ollama service:
+To stop the Ollama service:

 ```bash
 ./stopollama.sh
 ```

-## Ollama Update 🚀

-Run the `./installollama.sh` script to update ollama.
-It will automatically check for the latest version and download it if needed.
+> [!NOTE]
+> The `restartollama.sh` and `stopollama.sh` scripts require `sudo` to manage the systemd service.
+They will automatically attempt to re-run themselves with `sudo` if needed.

+---

+## OpenWebUI Management

 ## Starting OpenWebUI 🌐